 We spoke to Professor Dempsey about what drew her to a career in research:

 |“I love the flexibility of the job and the opportunity to pursue whatever I’m most excited or interested about, including incredibly fundamental science.
 I also love the camaraderie of the academic community– and having mentors and role models around the country.
 It motivates me to pursue the best science possible!”|

 And when asked about the secret behind her successful publication record, she had this advice to offer:

 |“Take constructive criticism seriously– my best papers are the ones that were rejected first, or had the longest reviews to contend with upon submission.
 Also– present your unpublished work at conferences and to visiting seminar speakers!
 It helps you practice telling the story, realize and articulate impact, and get helpful feedback that helps shape the final thrusts of a project.”|

-Previous awardees include Kit Cummins, John Hartwig, Geoff Coates, Paul Chirik, Dan Mindiola, Teri Odom, Daniel Gamelin, Trevor Hayton, Christine Thomas, Mircea Dinca, and Alison Fout.
+Previous recipients include Kit Cummins, John Hartwig, Geoff Coates, Paul Chirik, Dan Mindiola, Teri Odom, Daniel Gamelin, Trevor Hayton, Christine Thomas, Mircea Dinca, and Alison Fout.

-An online collection of recent Dalton Transactions papers by recipients of the prize can be found here.
+An online collection of recent Dalton Transactions papers by recipients of the lecture can be found here.